3ConstArt3/Lexarithmos/README.md

 ### Features⚙️

- * `Phrase to number`: Convert any Greek phrase into its numerical equivalent using a specific letter-to-number mapping.
+ * `Phrase To Number`: Convert any Greek phrase into its numerical equivalent using a specific letter-to-number mapping.
- * `Dictionary format`: Store phrases and their numerical forms in a JSON file, which updates after every insertion or deletion.
+ * `Dictionary Format`: Store phrases and their numerical forms in a JSON file, which updates after every insertion or deletion.
- * `Basic operations`: Perform key operations like addition, deletion, and search within the dictionary.
+ * `Basic Operations`: Perform key operations like addition, deletion, and search within the dictionary.

-**NOTE: The letter-to-number map isn't arbitrary!
-It's based on a recent historical discovery at an archaeological site in Greece, adding an intriguing aspect to the project.**
+> **Note**: The letter-to-number map isn't arbitrary!
+It's based on a recent historical discovery at an archaeological site in Greece, adding an intriguing aspect to the project.

 ### DataFormat📄